-&lt;sup>75 Needless to say, nothing prevents the legislator from introducing all the requisite safeguards in the Basic Act itself, even if the interference is not serious.
+82 Needless to say, nothing prevents the legislator from introducing all the requisite safeguards in the basic act itself, even if the

-&lt;sup>76 As a result, empowerment provisions should in principle not extend to purely administrative decisions (e.g. decisions to be adopted by the board of directors of an EUI acting as controller).
+&lt;sup>83 As a result, empowerment provisions should in principle not extend to purely administrative decisions (e.g. decisions to be adopted by the board of directors of an EUI acting as controller).